joleson15/a2a/a2a_blog.md

 load_dotenv()
 ```

-If you would like to follow along, and don't want to copy and paste code, you can clone this github [repo](https://github.com/joleson15/a2a.git)
+If you would like to follow along, and don't want to copy and paste code, you can clone this github [repo](https://github.com/joleson15/a2a.git) and interact with the jupyter notebook version of this blog!

 ```python
 from google.adk.agents import Agent